mattyoung101/open_eda_builder/README.md

 # Open EDA Builder
-This repository contains Docker scripts to build some open-source EDA tools used in FPGA development, using the latest available code on their respective Git repos.
+This repository contains automated, bleeding-edge builds of various EDA tools used in FPGA development.
+The builds are automated using Docker and come direct from the latest commit on each project's git repo.

 Builds are currently manually invoked by me on an ad-hoc basis when I remember, but usually about once a week.
-In the near-ish future, I will set up a systemd timer that actually automatically builds every Monday at 4pm AEST, but I haven't had time yet.
+In the near-ish future, I will either set up a systemd timer for this or run it in the cloud, to make it more predictable.

 The builds are currently for Linux only, and are compiled under Ubuntu 20.04, so your mileage may vary on other distributions.
+I do not plan to target other distributions or other operating systems in the forseeable future, unless it's added via a PR.
 Scroll down to see more info about how the builds work and how to install them.

-The following tools are currently built:
+**The following tools are currently built:**

 - Icarus Verilog
 - Yosys
 - Project Trellis (support for Lattice ECP5)
+- Project Icestorm (support for Lattice iCE40)
 - Nextpnr (architectures: ECP5, iCE40, Generic.
 GUI support enabled.)
 - Verilator

 In the future, I might also add support to build the following:

-- GTKWave (currently not updated frequently enough to warrant building weekly)
+- GTKWave
+- Any other project (open an issue - or a PR! - and I'll see what I can do)

+**Why does this exist?** Open-source FPGA development is awesome.
+There is a great community of developers working on all the above tools and making great strides every day.
+Because of the rapid pace of development, packages shipped by your distribution (if they exist at all!) are usually too outdated.
+For example, the version of Icarus Verilog shipped by Ubuntu 20.04 barely supports SystemVerilog at all compared to the latest Icarus Verilog.
+The aim of open_eda_builder is to make it a little less time consuming to get a good Linux dev environment for FPGA development set up.

 **Disclaimer:** This repository is mainly for personal use by me on my systems.
 It may work on yours.
 That being said, I am not a Docker expert, and this is not a full time project.
 These binaries may be out of date, blow